If you detect a fire, make sure you are safe by going to the fire assembly point outside your building, and then call the Fire Service on 999.

 Don’t wait for the Fire Warden: please evacuate the building as quickly and safely as you can.

-A map of your building’s fire assembly point is posted on your block’s noticeboard.
+A poster of the evacuation procedure for your building together with a map of your building’s fire assembly point is posted on your block’s noticeboard.

 All new customers are offered a visit from Greater Manchester Fire and Rescue Service and we would encourage you to take this up.
 Any existing customers (especially those with disabilities or vulnerabilities) who haven’t yet had a visit can contact the fire and rescue service by phoning 0800 555 815 or online at www.manchesterfire.gov.uk.